 In fact it takes a few simple tweaks, and often times you don’t even have to be involved!

-From time to time, energy companies have a way of pulling the rug from underneath you.
-One sunny afternoon when you think everything is going well, you receive a sky high energy bill and you feel like someone hit you in the head with a baseball bat.
-You don’t know what to do!
+Energy companies have a way of pulling the rug from underneath you from time to time.
+One sunny afternoon when everything is going well, you receive a sky high energy bill out of the blue and you don’t know what to do!

-Potential savings: Up to £700 per year
+Potential savings: Up to £500 per year

 According to the Energy Saving Trust, heating accounts for 55% of your energy bills.
 So, when you switch to a modern A-rated condensing boiler with a programmable thermostat and weather compensation or an internet enabled learning thermostat like Nest, you can easily save up to £600 a year on your energy bills, no matter the size of your house.